-Amazon Sellers: Inventory Tips & Tactics for 2021 Success
+Amazon Sellers: Inventory Tips & Tactics For 2024 Success

 It seems like it would be counterintuitive for a company that is so focused on having as many products on its platform as possible to limit the amount of inventory you could sell.

-However, as more sellers joined the platform and with rising FBA and Prime offers, overcrowding at the warehouses started to become and larger and larger problem for Amazon.
+However, as more sellers joined the platform and with rising FBA and Prime offers, overcrowding at the warehouses started to become a larger problem for Amazon.

 Amazon sellers were attracted to FBA because of the low cost of storage rates.
 Sellers were using the FBA program as a cheap way to warehouse large amounts of inventory.